 You’ve found the ideal duvet casing cover material for your skin.

-You’ve selected the optimum fabric filling for your preferred temperature.
+Your selected fabric filling suits your preferred temperature.

-You’ve chosen the best construction type for your comfort.
+The best construction type for your comfort has been selected…

 So what more could there possibly be to think about?

 The weight of your bedding plays a significant part in your comfort.
 Some people like the pressure of a heavy duvet reassuringly tucking them in at night.
 Others find this suffocating and prefer a lighter, less restrictive covering for getting to sleep.
 Most of us tend to opt for something in-between the two, a medium weight duvet that makes its presence felt, but not intrusively so.

 A common error made when choosing a duvet is to mistake the tog rating for weight.
 The tog only refers to the warmth of the bedding, and is strictly speaking not related to weight at all.
 While it is true that bedding with higher togs tend to be heavier, it is not a fixed rule, but a symptom of warmer bedding typically containing more material.
 It is entirely possible to acquire a light weight duvet with a high tog rating and visa-versa.